retr0gr4d3/BuildAndroid/README.md

 BuildAndroid has been developed to teach people how to build android, while also doubling up as a simple script that can be edited, to automate the android build process.

 For the sake of simplicity on my part, this script will build [LineageOS v17](https://lineageos.org/) (formally CyanogenMOD) from the repo located [here](https://github.com/lineageos).
 It will use the manifest branch `lineage-17.0` which is LOS's Android 10.
 It will try to stay as LineageOS based as possible, requiring 3rd party `trees` where necessary.
+The device it will build for is Blueline (Google Pixel 3).
+You may notice references to Crosshatch (Google Pixel 3 XL), this is because Blueline and Crosshatch are `unified trees`.

 ## Recommended System Requirements